Algoraphics/Slime-Freighter/README.md

 - Performance:
   - Displaying the webpage on both your VR headset and desktop will hurt performance.
 Minimize the window on desktop or open another random tab instead.

+**Where can it run?**

+Theoretically, it should work on Rift, Windows MR, etc, as long as you follow [A-Frame conventions for getting WebVR to run.](https://aframe.io/docs/0.7.0/introduction/vr-headsets-and-webvr-browsers.html)

 List of devices on which this is confirmed to work:
 - Vive running with Firefox 10 on Windows 10
 - Google Chrome on Windows 10